DevMountain/sql-1-afternoon/README.md

 3. Select all the records from the Order table.
 4. Calculate the total number of products ordered.
 5. Calculate the total order price.
-6. Calculate the total order price by a PersonID.
+6. Calculate the total order price by a single PersonID.

 ### Solution